 We have no borders and can go anywhere to bring our creativity to you so you discover yours!

 Fotosynthesis creates spaces where everyone is welcome to express themselves and explore their creativity.
 We want to make photography and audio-visual art accessible and available to anyone.
-We believe that each of us are artist and want to offer this therapeutic and life changing artistic experience to as many of you as possible.
+We believe that each of us is an artist and want to offer this therapeutic and life-changing artistic experience to as many of you as possible.

-Our workshops are designed for schools, youth and community groups, universities, charities, NGO’s, commercial companies and government institutions.
-We explore alternative ways of engaging with photography, from digital to analogue techniques.
-Using participatory methods, Literacy Through Photography (LTP), creative photography, sensory and visual research, the workshops are dynamic, stimulating and practical.
+Our workshops are designed for schools, youth and community groups, universities, charities, NGOs, commercial companies, and government institutions.
+We explore alternative ways of engaging with photography, from digital to analog techniques.
+Using participatory methods, Literacy Through Photography (LTP), creative photography, sensory and visual research, the workshops are dynamic, stimulating, and practical.
 We adapt each workshop to fit with the location and work environment, and above all meet the participants’ needs and aspirations.

 Fotosynthesis is a firm advocate of analogue and alternative photography processes.
 Utilising recycled objects and the environment to create images such as cyanotype (sun prints), pinholes (camera-less images) or digital transfer prints on wood, glass, cloth, metal and ceramics.
 This processes will promote innovative and creative outcomes and encourages tactile approaches to making photographers.